37cut/37cut.github.io/files/osu/readme.md

 <b>Discovered issues</b>:
 - Fingerlock<br>
 - losing attention<br>
-- seriously, I don't enjoy this game anymore.
+- seriously, I don't enjoy this game anymore. there's like no cool song and the only thing I can do is repeat training old maps.